 4,800 riders

 The original ridership sensitivity tests that were completed were also reviewed.
 There was a question about the frequency assumed for both the streetcar and arterial BRT “Increased Frequency” tests.
-Mona could not remember the frequency but stated it was either 7.5 minutes of 10 minutes.
-She will review the assumptions and confirm.
+Charles and Mona reviewed the assumptions after the meeting and confirmed the test had used 10 minute frequencies for BRT and Streetcar.

 Ridership What If Tests